-General Information: The purpose of the Biology/Chemistry/Math Video Gaming Competition is to encourage students to form teams and study groups to heighten their interest and get a better understanding of the different career opportunities in science and math to pursue a career in one of the relevant STEM fields.
+General Information: The purpose of the Biology/Chemistry/Math Video Gaming Competition is to encourage students to form study groups to heighten their interest and get a better understanding of the different career opportunities in science and math to pursue a career in one of the relevant STEM fields.

-Program: Twenty teams of five members who will be tested on five Biology/Chemistry/Math Video Games.
-These games will be based on middle school curriculum.
-Each team will provide an overview of the game to prepare them to compete in the competition.
+Program: Teams of three members will be tested on five Biology/Chemistry/Math Video Games.
+The games will be based on middle school curriculum.
+Each team will be provided with an overview of the game to prepare them to compete in the competition.

 Competition Event: Each team will have 30 minutes to score as high as possible on each of the games.

-players create a new compound, they are rewarded with real-world information about what they've made.
-Players will learn about basic principles of
+When players create a new compound, they are rewarded with real-world information about what they've made.
+Players will learn about

-dirt and transform it into a thriving ecosystem.
-Players will learn about problem solving and sustainable ecosystems.
+barren lifeless dirt and transform it into a thriving ecosystem.
+Players will learn about problem-solving and sustainable ecosystems.